TexteaInc/funix/README.md

 ## Features

-Funix is designed for an algorithm/ML engineer to build apps without writing code related to the UI, not even selecting a widget and passing it to or calling it in a Python function.
+Funix is designed for a data/ML engineer to build apps without writing UI-related code, not even selecting a widget, passing it to a Python function or link it to a call-back function.
+UI-related stuff should be left to a style file designed by the UI team.

 * **Minimalist**: Automatic UI generation.
 No manual widget selection.
 * **Centralized styling**: Type-to-widget mapping stored in themes for cross-app UI consistency.
-* **Declarative**: All non-default controls, including UI customization, via Python dictionaries.
+* **Declarative**: All controls done via JSON strings.
 * **Non-intrusive**: You can still run or debug your Python code locally as usual.

+Funix fully supports common built-in data types of Python, and major scientific types such as `matplotlib`'s `Figure` or `Jaxtyping`.

+The widgets are built on top of popular UI frameworks such as Material UI, and exposes major `props` for users to configure without knowing React or JavaScript.

 You can further bring your function-turned app to the cloud via  [Funix-Deploy](https://github.com/TexteaInc/funix-deploy).

-## Hello, world in Funix
+## Hello, world!

 Building a web app in Funix is super easy.
 Just have a type-hinted Python function: